 To assist the Commission with outreach and education, the Communications Team developed marketing materials that were translated into 14 languages (Spanish, simplified Chinese, traditional Chinese, Vietnamese, Tagalog, Korean, Armenian, Farsi, Arabic, Russian, Japanese, Punjabi, and Khmer).
-All materials can be found here: https://www.wedrawthelinesca.org/outreach_materials.
+All materials can be found at wedrawthelines.ca.gov/outreach-media/outreach-materials.